 Likewise, if you have been discriminated against at work on 14th March, you must commence Pre-Claim Conciliation by 13th June, whether you are still employed or not.

-The purpose of the process is to enable an independent person (and ACAS Conciliator) to act as a fulcrum between employee and employer and try to broker a settlement before a full application to an employment tribunal is required.
+In order to start the ACAS process, you must visit the ACAS website in order to fill in a Pre-Claim Conciliation form.
+The purpose of the ACAS process is to enable an independent person (an ACAS Conciliator) to act as a fulcrum between employee and employer and to try to broker a settlement before a full application to an employment tribunal is required.

-Usually this process involved the ACAS Conciliator relaying information between the parties or the parties’ legal representatives.
+Usually this process involves the ACAS Conciliator relaying information between the parties or the parties’ legal representatives.

-The initial period for conciliation is one month, although that period can be extended by 14 days if both parties agree to the extensions.
+The initial period for conciliation is one month, although that period can be extended by 14 days if both parties agree to the extension.

 If the dispute is not resolved within this time-period then the ACAS Conciliator will issue a certificate to the employee that the process has been completed, and the employee will then have one full calendar month from the date of the certificate to file an employment tribunal claim.

-The only exception to this is when an employee commences Pre-Claim Conciliation with more than one month left on the usual limitation period, in which case the effect of Pre-Claim Conciliation is that the clock stops and the employee then has remainder of the original time-period to file the claim.
+The only exception to this is when an employee commences Pre-Claim Conciliation with more than one month left on the usual limitation period.
+If that’s the case, the effect of Pre-Claim Conciliation is that the clock stops and the employee then has remainder of the original time-period to file the claim.